Jaycode88/msp-2/README.md

 - **End of game alert**

     - When the game has finished, An Alert is displayed that informs the user that the game has ended and provides them with their score.
-    - The alert text also uses text to intise the user to play again.
+    - The alert also uses text to entice the user to play again.

     ![screenshot](assets/images/alert.png)